-- 1.7 The WNP policies are in general conformity with the strategic policies of the East Herts District Plan which, alongside the Minerals and Waste Local Plans for Hertfordshire, makes up the Local Development Plan. - 1.8 The East Herts District Plan was adopted in 2018 and sets out the planning framework for the district covering the period from 2011 to 2033.
+- 1.8 The WNP policies are in general conformity with the strategic policies of the East Herts District Plan which, alongside the Minerals and Waste Local Plans for Hertfordshire, makes up the Local Development Plan. - 1.9 The East Herts District Plan was adopted in 2018 and sets out the planning framework for the district covering the period from 2011 to 2033.
 It establishes a need for 18,458 new homes by 2033, which equates to 839 new homes per year, across the district.
-In addition, it supports the provision of 10,800 new jobs and provides for 19-20 hectares of new employment land: 3,000m2 of Class E Commercial, Business and Service (formerly B1 employment floorspace) to be provided specifically at Mead Lane, Hertford; and an additional 7,100m2 space relating to Convenience (food) retail; and a further 5,700m2 of Comparison (non-food) retail. - 1.9 The District Plan categorises Ware as a Minor Town centre and identifies it as the location for an urban extension to be developed to the north and east of the town.
-The strategy for Ware (both the existing town and taking into account the extension), will provide: - 1,000 new homes, with a further 500 if adequate highways mitigation can be demonstrated; - a proportion of the overall residential windfall allowance for the District; - 600m2 retail floorspace; and - 3ha commercial employment space
+In addition, it supports the provision of 10,800 new jobs and provides for 19-20 hectares of new employment land: 3,000m of Class E Commercial, Business and Service (formerly B1 employment floorspace) to be provided specifically at Mead Lane, Hertford; and an additional 7,100m space relating to Convenience (food) retail; and a further 5,700m of Comparison (non-food) retail. - 1.10 The District Plan categorises Ware as a Minor Town centre and identifies it as the location for an urban extension to be developed to the north and east of the town, which will provide: - 1,000 new homes, with a further 500 if adequate highways mitigation can be demonstrated; - 600m retail floorspace; and - 3ha commercial employment space